 - From Stewart Island: Stewart Island Visitor Terminal.

-We also coach connections (from Invercargill, Te Anau and Queenstown) to meet our ferry services (see "Coach Transfers" below).
+We also operate coach connections (from Invercargill, Queenstown & Te Anau) which meet our ferry arrivals/departures (see "Coach & Ferry Services" below).

 Shoes/boots (non-slip), warm clothing/jacket, sunscreen/sunglasses and camera.

 Personal baggage is carried free on the ferries - maximum of two bags per person (one stowed and one small carry-on).

 For visitors to Stewart Island wishing to bring additional baggage, the transport of these items is by prior arrangement.
 This service is not available on all ferry departures, due to the size of the vessel and the limited cargo space available.
 Prices valid until 30 September 2018.

 Vehicle parking is available in Bluff, adjacent to the Bluff Visitor Terminal for self-driving visitors taking the ferry to Stewart Island.
 Parking is available for cars, boat trailers, coaches, campervans, motorcycles and bicycles.
 This is an airport-style parking facility, so you collect a ticket on entry and pay when you leave.
 Vehicle parking cannot be booked in advance.

 In addition to the Stewart Island Ferry service, we also offer combined 'Coach & Stewart Island Ferry' options departing from Invercargill, Queenstown & Te Anau.

 Stewart Island Experience provides a coach service to/from Invercargill which connects with the Stewart Island Ferry (Invercargill - Bluff - Oban / Oban - Bluff - Invercargill).
 The coach from Invercargill departs 1 hour before the ferry leaves from Bluff.
 The coach transfer from Bluff to Invercargill returns passengers to Invercargill, one hour after the ferry berths.